19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (ii) if the nominated person (not being a widow of the deceased member) is below the age of 18 years at the time of the payment, to the Public Trustee; or

+(iii) where the nominated person has died —

+(A) to the personal representatives of the deceased nominated person; or

-(iii) if the nominated person has died, and the proceeds of the sale of the shares do not exceed such amount as the Minister may, by notification in theGazette, specify, to a proper claimant; and
+(B) if to the best of the Board’s knowledge the deceased nominated person does not have any personal representatives, and if the proceeds of the sale of the shares do not exceed such amount as the Minister may, by notification in theGazette, specify, to a proper claimant; and

+[Act 20 of 2011 wef 06/02/2012]

 (b) the following shall be a discharge to the Board in respect of the shares sold under subsection (3):

 (i) the receipt of the nominated person for the proceeds of the sale of the shares, if paragraph (a)(i) applies;

-(ii) the receipt of the Public Trustee for the proceeds of the sale of the shares, if paragraph (a)(ii) applies; or
+(ii) the receipt of the Public Trustee for the proceeds of the sale of the shares, if paragraph (a)(ii) applies;

+[Act 20 of 2011 wef 06/02/2012]

+(iii) the receipt of the personal representatives of the deceased nominated person for the proceeds of the sale of the shares, if paragraph (a)(iii)(A) applies; or

+[Act 20 of 2011 wef 06/02/2012]

-(iii) the receipt of the proper claimant for the proceeds of the sale of the shares, if paragraph (a)(iii) applies.
+(iv) the receipt of the proper claimant for the proceeds of the sale of the shares, if paragraph (a)(iii)(B) applies.

+[Act 20 of 2011 wef 06/02/2012]

 (4B) Where the memorandum executed by the deceased member under section 25(1) provides for payment in accordance with section 25(1)(a)(ii), and the person nominated to receive the shares is a citizen or permanent resident of Singapore —